Permissioned blockchains to create, use, and trade tokens representing fiat money, cryptocurrencies and other assets

 KYC and Anti Money Laundering (AML) is important to us, and we abide by rules set in regulations.
 For different levels of verification and account limits, we ask for email and SMS confirmation, a passport style picture, uploaded scan of Government ID, and a selfie of yourself holding your ID, plus a piece of paper with the name TAGCASH and today’s date.
 In some cases we ask for address verification, especially for customers outside of the Philippines and we reserve the right to ask more questions about sources of incoming funds if needed.

 As per EMI License regulation, for Fiat, we hold segregated customer funds equivalent to the balances issued to customers.
 We will be publishing a monthly PDF file showing the monthly term deposits with banks.
-We hold the majority of Bitcoin and other currencies in Cold Storage Wallets - as we grow, these will become multisignature, with differing levels of control depending on employee level.
+We hold the majority of Bitcoin and other crypto currencies in multi signature Cold Storage Wallets.

 Tagcash is a Multichain partner and developer, and will be contributing to the development of Multichain for the open source community.